oh dear, the FDA did it again (creating a mess while “improving” something). Quoting its site

 - Don’t use some of the search-links at this page!
 You might get tons of hits.
 Details:

-- not included. → Miconazole Guidance → 122 results.
+- Search → Miconazole Guidance → 122 results.
 Several results lead to other “Not Found” pages (a consequence of lacking redirections).
-However, the one we are looking for is
+However, the one we are looking for is not included.

-- not included as well. → Miconazole Guidance → 40 results.
-The one we want is
+- Search FDA.gov → Miconazole Guidance → 40 results.
+The one we want is not included as well.

-- th is the one we want → Show all captures → 12 Captures between Jan 13, 2017 – Apr 23, 2019.
+- Check the FDA Archive → Search Terms: Miconazole Guidance, File Format: PDF → 61 matches.
+As of today the 6th is the one we want → Show all captures → 12 Captures between Jan 13, 2017 – Apr 23, 2019.
 Surprise, the FDA mirrors the Internet Archive!
-Not bad, since we can access the first version of the guidance as well. → Search Terms: Miconazole Guidance, File Format: PDF → 61 matches.
-As of today the 6
+Not bad, since we can access the first version of the guidance as well.

 - Don’t use the first link FDA.gov Web Archive page.
 26 Captures and all of them useless.